civiccc/gerrit/README.md

 ```
 > gerrit push

-Target branch (default master):
-master
-Are you pushing this as a draft? (y/n)[n] n
+Are you pushing this as a draft? (y/n) [n] n
-Topic name (optional; enter * to autofill with your current branch):
+Enter topic name (optional; enter * to use current branch branch) my-topic-branch
-my-topic-branch
+Target branch [master] master
-Enter users/groups you would like to review your changes:
+Enter users/groups you would like to review your changes: backend dave
-backend dave
 ```

 When entering users/groups, the `push` command will split by spaces and treat